-Promoting experiential learning, Farm-in-the-Zoo enables guests to see, touch, hear, and smell real farm animals and immerse themselves in the day-to-day happenings on a farm.
+Promoting experiential learning, Farm-in-the-Zoo enables guests to see, hear, and smell real farm animals and immerse themselves in the day-to-day happenings on a farm.
 It also features two Edible Gardens, filled with organic plants that thrive in Illinois, where guests can help tend to the crops and soil.

 Commitment to Care

 Animals may not be visible at all times.
 To promote positive animal welfare, we provide animals with choices.
 They can choose to spend time in areas that are out of public view.